Classification of Goods

 All goods imported into or exported from the EU must be classified for Customs purposes.
 Each separate product is assigned a particular classification code.
 The Combined Nomenclature (CN) sets out the general rules for the classification of goods to an eight-digit level and is updated on a yearly basis.

-The EU published Commission Regulation 927/2012 on the 31st of October, which contains the 2013 Combined Nomenclature (CN).
-Please note that this Regulation replaces the 2012 CN and contains all eight digit tariff codes changes with effect from the 1st of January 2013.
+The EU published Commission Implementing Regulation 2016/1821 on the 28th of October 2016, which contains the 2017 Combined Nomenclature (CN).
+Please note that this Regulation replaces the 2016 CN and contains all eight digit tariff codes changes with effect from the 1st of January 2017.